-According to Section 1.4, a simulation is defined as either an execution of a set of modules (possibly obtained from the ordered set of modules of a simulation) or an iterative execution of a set of modules with different parameter values.
+Per section 1.4, a simulation is defined as either an execution of a set of modules or an iterative execution of a set of modules with different parameter values.

-Users can access to the list of simulations existing in the system in the "repository view" (Figure 4-6) of the side bar or via the "repository menu" (Figure 4-32) from the main menu.
+Users can access to the list of simulations existing in the system in the "repository view" (Figure 4-6) of the side bar or via the "repository" menu from the main menu (Figure 4-1).